glenliu/glenliu.github.io/finance/cfa/level3/SS5-6 PWM.md

 ## f distinguish between required return and desired return and explain how these affect the individual investor’s investment policy;

+The division depends on what is important to that client and the facts presented.
+- Required return is what is necessary to meet high-priority or critical goals to that client.
+They might include
+  -  living expenses,
+  - children’s education,
+  - health care, et cetera.

+- Desired return goals will likewise depend on the client but might be things like
+  -  buying a second home,
+  - world travel, et cetera.

+The treatment of inflation and taxes in the current reading assignments and past exam questions is not consistent and has caused considerable confusion.

+To illustrate, consider a client in a 30% tax bracket with $1,000,000, needing a $30,000 after-tax distribution at the end of the year with that amount growing at an estimated 2% inflation rate in perpetuity.

+Current CFA Readings Approach:

+1. First calculate the real, after-tax return: 30 / 1,000 = 3.00%.

+2. Then add inflation for the nominal, after-tax return: 3.00% + 2.00% = 5.00%.

+3. Last gross up for taxes to calculate the nominal, pretax return: 5.00% / (1 − 0.30) = 7.14%

+ *** Ownership of a personal residence *** is something that will be noted in the IPS, usually under unique.
+But it is not part of investable assets and should not be included in that number.

 ## g explain how to set risk and return objectives for individual investor portfolios;

+Ultimately, the return and risk objective have to be consistent with reasonable capital market expectations as well as the client constraints.

+If there are inconsistencies, they must be resolved by working with the client.

 ## h discuss the effects that ability and willingness to take risk have on risk tolerance;

+### ablity
+ability of the portfolio to sustain losses without putting the client’s goals in jeopardy;
+how much volatility the portfolio can withstand and still meet the client’s required expenditures.

+- size of expenditure: negative
+- time horizon: positive
+- importance of goals: lifestyle>lavish vacation

+Ability to bear risk is decreased by:
+- Shorter time horizon.
+- Large critical goals in relation to the size of the portfolio.
+- High liquidity needs.
+- Goals that cannot be deferred.
+- Situations where the portfolio is the sole source of support or an inability to replace losses in value.

+### willingness

+Willingness to take risk.
+The client’s willingness to take risk is subjective and determined through an analysis of her psychological profile.

+Willingness to bear risk is determined by
+- statements the client makes or
+- actions or
+- life experiences.

+Your conclusion should generally go with the more conservative of the two.
+If there is a conflict between the two, it should definitely be pointed out.
+Occasionally, a past answer has taken an average of the two if there was not a serious conflict in them.
+Going with the more conservative is generally best and be sure to state that you have done this.

+Q:

+A client has high standard-of-living risk (SLR).
+He also exhibits strong emotional biases and demands the portfolio double in value every two years, stating, “do whatever it takes.”
+Classify and justify the client’s ability and willingness to take risk.
+Treat each classification separately.
+Explain how the portfolio manager will resolve the conflict between this client’s ability and willingness to take risk in the very short run and in the longer run.

+A:

+Ability is low because of the high SLR.

+Willingness is high based on the desire for high returns and willingness to do whatever it takes.

+In the short run, go with the lower (ability).

+In the long run, work with the client and try to resolve the conflict between ability and willingness.

 ## i discuss the major constraint categories included in an individual investor’s investment policy statement;